Porphyreon

-Porphyreon was a town in the late Roman province of Phoenice Prima, and a bishopric that was a suffragan of the metropolitan see of that province, Tyre.
+Porphyreon is the name for two towns, north and south, in the late Roman province of Phoenice Prima.
+One of the towns was a bishopric that was a suffragan of the metropolitan see of Tyre.

+Porphyreon North

+The northern Porphyreon was described by Scylax north of Sidon and also by Palerin of Bordeaux eight miles from Sidon.
 It corresponds to present-day Jieh, Lebanon.

-History